 A second warning sign that a person is color struck is that they make excessive comments about skin color.
 The comments may be positive or negative, and they may be about the person they’re currently in a relationship with or even a total stranger.

-The real giveaway is whether the comment contains over-generalizations and stereotypes, and it does not matter if the person claims it’s just a joke.
+The real giveaway is whether the comment contains over-generalizations and stereotypes (“dark skinned girls be like…”).
+If a person’s choice is really just “preference” based purely on biological physical attraction, then there would be no need for stereotyping.
+And it does not matter if the person claims it’s just a joke.
 It’s still a reflection of colorism.